Frequently Asked Questions

 - Most exclusions are evaluated at the month of application or redetermination.

-How does someone with seasonal income verify they met the community engagement requirements?
+How does someone with seasonal income verify they met the community engagement requirement?

 Members with seasonal income can meet the community engagement requirement by completing 80 hours in a month.
 Members can show they met this requirement by checking if their average monthly income over the past 6 months is at least $7.25 per hour for 80 hours.
 If they do not complete 80 hours of seasonal work, they can combine activities such as volunteering and school to reach the monthly total.

-How does a student verify they met the community engagement requirements?
+How does a student verify they met the community engagement requirement?

 Members enrolled in a college, career and technical education program, or high school/GED program and attending at least half-time can meet the requirement by providing a transcript or school schedule showing half-time or full-time attendance.
 If the transcript does not specify attendance level, 13 hours per month will count for each 1 credit completed.
 If needed, students can also combine school with other activities, such as work or volunteering, to meet the monthly requirement.